arvigeus/AZ-204/Learning Path/CosmoDB.md

 API for MongoDB, PostgreSQL, Cassandra, Gremlin, and Table implement the wire protocol of open-source database engines.
 These APIs are best suited if the following conditions are true:

-- If you have existing MongoDB, PostgreSQL Cassandra, or Gremlin applications
+- If you have existing MongoDB, PostgreSQL, Cassandra, or Gremlin applications
 - If you don't want to rewrite your entire data access layer
 - If you want to use the open-source developer ecosystem, client-drivers, expertise, and resources for your database